Care interventions during fever

 4) Monitoring the symptoms (risk assessment)

-For more details, see our article on stages and symptoms of optimal fever.
+For more details see our articles "How dangerous is fever" and "Accompanying symptoms of fever".

 By observing some phenomena, a distinction can be drawn between harmless and more serious states.